TheMasterWho/EmulationStation/README.md

 This is a fork of EmulationStation for RetroPie.
 EmulationStation is a cross-platform graphical front-end for emulators with controller navigation.
+This fork is a quick and dirty hack that replaces the "random video" screensaver functionality.

+In the parent repository, the "random video" screensaver option will choose a video at random that is associated with a game node.
+However, it is sometimes more desirable to use a separate set of videos for a screensaver, rather than reusing game demo footage.
+This fork modifies the "random video" option to pull from the same custom image directory that the slideshow option uses.

+As stated above, this is a quick and dirty hack.
+After building, you will need to add the extension of your video files to the image extension filter found under the slideshow settings.
+I would also reccomend removing the photo extensions, since this hack assumes all valid files can be opened with vlc.
+Simply set the screensaver mode to "random video," and add the desired videos to the `~/.emulationstation/slideshow/image/` directory.

 Building
 ========